-What Is The Job Outlook For Legal Nursing?
+What is Legal Nursing?

 - American Association of Legal Nurse Consultants: This is the official home page of the American Association of Legal Nurse Consultants.
 This site provides you with a wealth of information on the legal nurse consulting industry as a whole, what to expect when testing for certification, educational and professional resources and membership opportunities.